<

 • Off-the-shelf computers that are Internet ready (including those that are used only to access the Internet, popularly called 'Network' Computers).

-Local governments in Japan have come to realise and understand the key role that information plays in an enlightened citizenry - not only in participation, but also in developing partnerships with the citizens and the civil society at large.
+Local governments in Japan have come to realize and understand the key role that information plays in an enlightened citizenry - not only in participation, but also in developing partnerships with the citizens and the civil society at large.
 A detailed analysis of the use of the Internet by local governments in Japan revealed a 'continuum' of information: information is delivered to the user (either to the local government or to the citizens), which is then processed and is fed back to the information generator.

 The three important steps in the information continuum are: